Reading List: Starter kit for freelance editors

 Read my review.

-This sets out what tasks editors should do when performing various stages of editing.
-There are no standards “accross the industry”, but this is a terrific starting place, and they are gaining some ground.
-(2016 update)
+This sets out what tasks editors should do and what types of concerns they look for when performing various stages of editing.
+There are no standards “across the industry”, but this is a terrific starting place, and they continue to gain some ground, now forming the basis of university level training across Canada.
+(2024 update)

 Quick Fixes for Business Writing: An Eight-Step Editing Process to Find and Correct Common Readability Problems

 This is the print version of EAC’s most venerated seminar.
 An excellent system that provides order and sense when faced with an insurmountable edit.
-Available in print, as an ebook via Google Books, and in poster form from EAC.
-Seminars held across Canada or by request.
+Available as an ebook via Google Books, and as training from Editors Canada in webinars held in real-time, on demand, or by request.

-So, you want to be an editor, the Pathways to Success poster and the Career Builder worksheet.
+So, you want to be an editor, the Pathways to Success poster and the Career Builder worksheet from Editors Canada.

 Quick guides to what makes an editor, where they work, what the career is like, and how editors got into it.
 Available free online, as a webpage or PDF, or at any Editors Canada event.